ESL/EUR Partial Tuition Waiver

 - Description of financial position including a bank statement (that shows an amount sufficient for the living costs during your studies of 12 x € 900,-) and an indication of the maximum amount that can be contributed by the prospective student and/or external sponsors

-The application deadline for ESL partial tuition waivers is 1 May preceding the relevant academic year.
+The application deadline for Erasmus School of Law partial tuition waivers is 1 May preceding the relevant academic year.
 The applicant will be informed at the latest on 21 May preceding the relevant academic year.

 The award of the scholarships will be done by the programme leaders of the LL.M programmes in International and European Law and Commercial Law.
 If the scholarship is awarded to the student, the student must send a written confirmation letter stating that he/she will use this scholarship.
 This confirmation letter must be signed by the student.

 Only complete waiver applications will be reviewed.
-The application deadline for ESL partial tuition waivers 2019-2020 is 1 May 2020.
+The application deadline for Erasmus School of Law partial tuition waivers 2019-2020 is 1 May 2020.